FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 /rosout
 '''
 ```
 Let's see what's actually being published under the topic `/joy`.
 We will talk about `/joy/set_feedback` later.
-In the same terminal,
+In the same terminal, enter
 ```
 ros2 topic echo /joy
 ```